STN-DTS/stn-dts.github.io/docs/_posts/2025-11-19-using-k3d-on-ubuntu-2404-with-rootless-podman.md

 ## Step 3: Export socket locations

-Set environment variables to direct k3d to the Podman socket.
+Set environment variables to direct k3d to the Podman socket. `DOCKER_HOST` is used by the k3d CLI to talk to the Podman socket, while `DOCKER_SOCK` is often used by scripts or tools that expect a direct path to the socket file.

 Export: